Current as of October 2024 | Download print version (in PDF)

 Civil Society Organizations for the Public Interest (OSCIPs) may engage in:

-As noted above, the Social Organization (OS) designation is aimed to facilitate the privatization of public services by not-for-profit organizations and can be granted to any not-for-profit private legal entity created to privatize the administration of public assets (e.g., laboratories, monuments, museums, transportation, public companies, and public universities).
+As noted above, the Social Organization (OS) designation is aimed to facilitate the privatization of public services by not-for-profit organizations and can be granted to any not-for-profit private legal entity that will administrate public assets (e.g., laboratories, monuments, museums, transportation, public companies, and public universities).
 The activities of OS depend on a specific concession from the government.

 Certified Social Assistance Beneficent Entities (CEBAS) are permitted to carry out the same activities as OSCIPs, as well as activities related to education, social assistance, and health care.